linuxserver/docker-syslog-ng/README.md

 ## Application Setup

 Edit `/config/syslog-ng.conf` to configure your logging sources and destinations.
-Note: As the application does not run as root you cannot listen on ports < 1024.

 The application pid, control file, etc. are all kept in /config so when using tools such as `syslog-ng-ctl` you need to specify the path e.g. `syslog-ng-ctl reload -c /config/syslog-ng.ctl`